dtt-git/stash-battle/README.md

 Optional Step: Change Rating System Type to "Decimal" (Settings → Interface → Editing)
 1. Navigate to the **Scenes** page in Stash
+2. (Optional) Apply any filters or search to narrow down which scenes you want to rate
-2. Click the floating ⚔️ button in the bottom-right corner
+3. Click the floating ⚔️ button in the bottom-right corner
-3. Choose your preferred comparison mode
+4. Choose your preferred comparison mode
-4. Click on a scene (or use arrow keys) to pick the winner
+5. Click on a scene (or use arrow keys) to pick the winner
-5. Watch your rankings evolve over time!
+6. Watch your rankings evolve over time!

 ## How It Works